-White Princess of Windham Hall.
+Good Princess of Windham Hall.

 In the rolling hills of the north stood Windham Hall, a manor of pale stone that seemed to glow even under the grayest skies.
-Within its walls lived Elara, known to the kingdom as the White Princess, not for her lineage alone, but for the ivory silks she wore and the quiet purity of her spirit.
+Within its walls lived Elara, known to the kingdom as the Good Princess, not for her lineage alone, but for the ivory silks she wore and the quiet purity of her spirit.

 While her title suggested a life of idle luxury, Elara’s heart belonged to the looms and the shears.
 She owned a modest but celebrated dress shop in the village below, where she spent her mornings draping linen and silk for commoners and nobles alike.